sweharris/centos8-local/README.md

 a super-set of the files on the DVD.
 Everything on the DVD is in the mirror, so it's a waste of disk space to store the files twice.

-So, instead, I worked out what to mirror from upstead and what needs to be done to make the result usable for kickstart purposes.
+So, instead, I worked out what to mirror from upstream and what needs to be done to make the result usable for kickstart purposes.

 These are my scripts and suitable for my setup.
 They will need changing